Narre Warren - North East

 The level of general health in Narre Warren - North East is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Narre Warren - North East shows better-than-average health outcomes, with low prevalence of common conditions among its general population.
+Narre Warren - North East shows above-average health outcomes with a low prevalence of common health conditions among its general population.
 However, older and at-risk cohorts have higher rates compared to national averages.
-Approximately 50% (~6,756 people) have private health cover, lower than Greater Melbourne's 53.6% and the national average of 55.3%.
+Private health cover is relatively low, with approximately 50% (~6,759 people) having it, compared to Greater Melbourne's 53.6%.

 Frequently Asked Questions - Health